microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfileWebsite.md

 # New-MgUserProfileWebsite

 ## SYNOPSIS
-Create new navigation property to websites for users
+Create a new personWebsite object in a user's profile.

 ## SYNTAX